Putin’s Pollock: US seafood imports fuel Russian war machine - NewsBreak

 Putin’s Pollock: US seafood imports fuel Russian war machine

-But shortcomings in import regulations means that Russian-caught pollock, salmon and crab are likely to enter the U.S. anyway, by way of the country vital to seafood supply chains across the world: China .
+But shortcomings in import regulations mean that Russian-caught pollock, salmon and crab are likely to enter the U.S. anyway, by way of the country vital to seafood supply chains across the world: China.

 The result is that nearly a third of the wild-caught fish imported from China is estimated to have been caught in Russian waters, according to an International Trade Commission study of 2019 data.
 For pollock and sockeye salmon, the rate is even higher — 50% to 75%.